 - Why we use RGB for Web Documents?

-- Pieces to the Folio Producer: Overlay Creator Panel, Digital Publishing Plug-in for InDesign, Folio Builder Panel.
+- Overview of the Folio Producer: Folio Overlay, Digital Publishing tools for InDesign, Folio Builder Panel

-- Using the Content Viewer to effectively preview documents.
+- Using the Desktop and Content Viewers to effectively preview documents

 Interactive Overlays and Slideshows

 - Adding hyperlink destination types such as URL's, Email Links, Page Jumps, Navigate to Article, iTunes.

 - Setting up and configuring Multi-State Objects (MSO) for slide shows.

 - Using the Overlay Creator Panel to load, play, and select frame rate

 - Using the Media Panel to manipulate audio and video.